 So let’s tackle the 3,500 calorie issue with some common sense.
 Say you weigh 150 pounds.
 The theory states that if you reduce calories by 500 per day, that is 3,500 per week, or one pound.
 So does that mean if you keep this up for two years, you’ll weigh under 50 lbs?
 How ridiculous is that?
 The FACT is, (and this is explained very well in Dr. Jason Fung’s obesity lectures), that when you reduce calories, your body will adjust by reducing metabolic demand.
 In other words, you will slow down your metabolism.
 In other words, if you eat less calories, your body will just burn less by slowing some of its functions.
 Why would you want to do that?
 Consistent reduction in calories is not beneficial.
 This explains why those who restrict calories, lose a little bit of weight at first, then stall.
 Later, when returning to their prior caloric intake, they will regain the weight back plus more, because the amount they are burning has been reset to a lower amount.
 The net result is weight gain, after a miserable, hunger-filled diet attempt.
 This is why our diet industry is a multi-billion dollar industry.
 It is counting on your failure, so you keep doing it over and over, paying more money each time.
 Why do we keep doing the same method that fails us every time?

 Calorie counting is not sustainable.
 Most people are constantly hungry on calorie counting diets.
 That is your body’s way of telling you something is wrong.
 I continually tell folks I work with that whatever lifestyle you choose, if you want long-term success, you need to choose something that is sustainable for you, something you are willing to stick to for a long time, or permanently.
 Calorie counting diets are temporary and produce temporary results.
-That is why I do not endorse calorie counting as a way to permanently lose weight (occasional calorie restriction can be beneficial for some.
+That is why I do not endorse long term calorie counting as a way to permanently lose weight (occasional calorie restriction can be beneficial for some.
 See my page “fasting” HERE.)

 Here is a post I made earlier in the year.
 This explains my opinion on calorie counting and weight loss.